 WORDS OF WISDOM

-Whatever you do, use caution: The sauce in the pot should be thinner than you’d want it to be in the finished dish.
-It will continue to thicken as it is absorbed into the pasta or reduces in the cooking process.
-You should always continue cooking the pasta and sauce over a low heat for a couple of minutes after combining, allowing time for the cheese to adhere and absorb into the pasta.
+Whatever you do, use caution: The sauce in the pot should be thinner than what it looks like when you serve it.
+It will continue to thicken as the pasta absorbs it.
+You should always continue cooking the pasta and sauce over a low heat for a couple of minutes after combining, allowing time for the cheese to adhere and absorb into the pasta (this is in face the case with all pasta and sauce-always combine both to allow some of the sauce to adhere and absorb into the pasta before plating).

 This recipe calls for milk, cream cheese and Cheddar.
-If you are thinking about skipping the cream cheese, don’t.
-The emulsifiers in it are what binds the sauce, preventing it from breaking (rendering a flour roux unnecessary which for many can be the one word that feels daunting in scratch cooking).
+If you are thinking about skipping the cream cheese, don’t pass go!
+The emulsifiers in the cream cheese keep the sauce together and emulsify it.
+This takes the place of the traditional flour roux which for many can be the one word that feels daunting in scratch cooking.

 Comments will be approved before showing up.